genomicsclass/leanpub/manuscript/adjusting_with_linear_models_exercises.md

 A>
 A>
 A>
 A>3.
-We can also check how many of the chrX and chrY we detected as different.
+We can also check how many of the chromosomes X and Y genes we detected as different.
 How many are on Y?
 A>
 A>
 A>4.
 Now for the autosomal genes (not on chrX and chrY) for which q-value < 0.1, perform a t-test comparing